ossf/community/project-allstar/README.md

 | `.github` | `allstar/myapp/branch_protection.yaml` | If `.allstar` repo does not exist. |
 | `.github` | `allstar/branch_protection.yaml` | If `.allstar` repo does not exist. |

-## org-level base and merge configuration location
+## Org-level Base and Merge Configuration Location

 ### Org-level Base and Merge Configuration Location